grantcarthew/start-prototype/docs/cli/start-config-agent.md

 ✓ Binary found: /usr/local/bin/broken-agent

 Configuration:
-  ✗ Command template missing required {prompt} placeholder ✗ No models configured but {model} used in template ✗ No default_model specified
+  ⚠ Command template missing {prompt} placeholder
+  ✗ No models configured but {model} used in template ✗ No default_model specified